 One of the most striking facts predicted of the Messiah is that he is definitely not God, but the Son of God.
 Psalm 110:1 is the NT's master Christological proof-text, alluded to some 23 times.
 The relationship between God and the Messiah is precisely indicated by the title given to the Messiah-adoni (Ps.
 110:1).
 This form of the word "lord" invariably (all 195 occurrences) designates non-Deity figures in the OT.
-Adoni is to be carefully distinguished from adonai.
-Adonai in all of its 449 occurrences means the Deity.
+Adoni is to be carefully distinguished from Adonai.
+Adonai in all of its 449 occurrences means God.
 Adonai is not the word which appears in Psalm 110:1.
-This important distinction between God and man is a vital part of the sacred text, and is confirmed by Jesus himself in Matthew 22:41ff.
+This important distinction between God and man is a vital part of the sacred text, and is confirmed by Jesus himself in Matthew 22:41-46.
 It places the Messiah in the category of man, however elevated.
-Psalm 110:1 appears throughout the NT as a key text describing the status of the Messiah in relation to the One God (see Acts 2:34-36).
+Psalm 110:1 appears throughout the NT as a key text describing the status of the Messiah in relation to the one God (see Acts 2:34-36).

 Adonai and Adoni (Ps.
+110:1)

-110:1) The NT's Favorite Old Testament Proof-text
+One of the NT's Favorite Old Testament Proof-texts

-Why is the Messiah called adoni (my lord) and never adonai?
+Why is the Messiah called adoni (my lord) and never Adonai?
 (Lord God)